 Some travel specialists will even attend the wedding at no additional charge — they just ask that you pay for their travel expenses.
 Jack Benoff, from Vacationeeze, told us: “We attend many of our weddings and usually attend all of our large weddings.
 We typically will arrive a day before most guests and meet with the resort to ensure there will be no problems with the rooms and to coordinate the transportation to/from the airport as well as schedule a group meeting with the wedding designers and all of the vendors that will be involved with the wedding.
 We want to assure you that the couple has an amazing stress-free wedding.”

-I hope this helped clarify the process for you but if you still have more questions, you can contact the Vacationeeze team directly to see if they’re a good fit for you.
+I hope this helped clarify the process for you but if you still have more questions, you can contact the travel team at Vacationeeze by filling out the form below and they will respond to you directly.